 Map of dry gas stations impacted by cyberattack

-According to user-reported data on the app GasBuddy, more than 10,000 gas stations across southeastern states ran dry Wednesday as panic-buying exacerbated shortages following a cyberattack that forced Colonial Pipeline offline last week.
-Colonial Pipeline said it has brought parts of its fuel system back online.
+According to user-reported data on the app GasBuddy, gas shortages across southeastern states were still slowly improving Monday morning in the aftermath of a cyberattack that forced Colonial Pipeline offline last week.
+The number of stations without gas were down 25% from Thursday morning, the peak of the crisis.

-High rates of outages remained most concentrated in the Carolinas, Virginia and Georgia.
-Fully 65 percent of gas stations in North Carolina were out of gas Wednesday afternoon, according to GasBuddy.
+High rates of outages remained in the Carolinas, Virginia and Georgia.
+But the very highest rate was in the District of Columbia, where 67 percent of stations were still out of gas on Monday morning, according to GasBuddy.

 [How the Colonial Pipeline hack is impacting gas prices and supply]